 The order does not apply to children under the age of 10 or any other minor who cannot safely wear a face covering.
-Other exceptions are listed Section 7 of the order and in the July 17 Addendum to Section 7.
+Other exceptions are listed in the order.

 Wearing a face covering when you're in public will slow the spread of the coronavirus, allowing businesses to stay open.